jobial-io/scase/README.md

 ### Lower level messaging API
 ...

-## Comparison with an Akka actor
+## Comparison with Akka actors

 An Akka actor is a low-level concurrency primitive.
-In this sense, it serves a very different purpose to a higher level service.
-However, since both Akka actors and **Scase** services are built around the concept of message passing and handling messages, there are some similarities in the APIs which make an interesting comparison:
+In this sense, it serves a very different purpose to a high-level service.
+However, since both **Akka** actors and **Scase** services are built around the concept of message passing and handling messages, there are some similarities in the APIs which make an interesting comparison:

 &nbsp; | Akka Actor | Scase Service
  --- | --- | ---